By Melissa Avstreih

 “Whatever sperm is left after a vasectomy can’t live more than five days, so this makes no sense,” Detweiler said.
 “It’s clearly just a sad ploy for men to get laid.”

 Whitt said she was relieved by Detweiler’s assessment.

 “Now when my husband starts rubbing my back when we get into bed, I just keep looking at my phone.”

 About the Author

-Melissa Avstreih is a Harvard journalism student and aspiring freelance writer.
+Melissa Avstreih uses her Harvard journalism degree to write sarcastic articles about sex and parenting.
 She relies on coffee and wine to survive being a working mom.
-She lives in Arlington, VA with her sleep deprived husband and her two truck obsessed toddlers.
+She lives in Arlington, VA with her sleep deprived husband and two truck obsessed little boys.